HSSBoston/hri-intervention/README.md

 ### Short Summary

 Heat-related illnesses (HRIs), such as heat cramps, heat exhaustion, and heat stroke, pose a preventable but potentially life-threatening risk to high school athletes and marching band members.
 HRIs are a leading cause of athlete deaths, and most victims are teenagers.
+Beyond fatal cases, thousands of high school athletes are treated each year.

 To address this risk, this project proposes an evidence-based, low-cost educational intervention to improve students’ ability to prevent, recognize, and respond to HRIs.
 The intervention uses a 10-minute, self-paced online educational module structured around six evidence-based learning objectives.
 HRI knowledge is assessed through a randomized controlled experiment comparing intervention and control groups.
 Preliminary results indicate a substantial short-term effect on HRI knowledge and support the feasibility of online implementation.